Image

 • Tier I Offenders: These have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and are more for misdemeanor sexual offenses or minor statutory offenses.

-Penalties for Not Registering as a Sex Offender in Jackson, MO
+Penalties for Failing to Register as a Sex Offender in Jackson and Throughout Missouri

-Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it is elevated to a class D felony.
+Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it becomes a class D felony.

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
 Along with expert legal representation from our skilled Jackson, MO child pornography attorneys, we provide help in the following practice areas for clients in Jackson, MO: